Estimated reading time: 10 minutes

 Which are; the International Chamber of Commerce Uniform Customs and Practice for Documentary Credits (UCP 600) and the Supplement for Electronic Presentation (“eUCPv2.0”), in effect 1 July 2019.

-The eUCPv2.0 allows for electronic record presentation of the negotiable document set in lieu of paper documents; highlights include:
+The eUCPv2.0 allows for electronic record presentation of the negotiable document set in lieu of paper documents.

 1. Allows presentation of electronic records alone or in combination with paper documents.

 2. Documents may be presented as an electronic record (example, PDF format).

 3. Place for presentation means an electronic address in addition to a physical address.